create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 #### Hint

+- If texCoordIndex array is not provided, then TextureCoordinate values are indexed according to the coordIndex field.
 - Use a tool!

 ### MFInt32 [in] **set_normalIndex** <small>[0,∞) or -1</small>

-NormalIndex indices define the order in which normal vectors are applied.
+*normalIndex* values define the order in which normal vectors are applied to polygons (or vertices).

 #### Hints

 - If normalPerVertex='false' then one index is provided for each polygon defined by the coordIndex array.
 No sentinel -1 values are included.
-If normalPerVertex='true' then a matching set of indices is provided, each separated by sentinel -1, that exactly corresponds to individual values in the coordIndex array polygon definitions.
-Interchange profile hint: this field may be ignored, applying the default value regardless.
+- If normalPerVertex='true' then a matching set of indices is provided, each separated by sentinel -1, that exactly corresponds to individual values in the coordIndex array polygon definitions.
+- if no child Normal node is provided, the X3D browser shall automatically generate normals, using creaseAngle to determine smoothed shading across shared vertices.

-### MFInt32 [in] **set_coordIndex** <small>[0,∞) or -1</small>
+### MFInt32 [in] **set_coordIndex** <small class="small">[0,∞) or -1</small>

-CoordIndex indices provide the order in which coordinates are applied to construct each polygon face.
-Order starts at index 0, commas are optional between sets.
+**colorIndex** values define the order in which Color|ColorRGBA values are applied to polygons (or vertices).

-#### Hint
+#### Hints

-- Sentinel value -1 is used to separate indices for each successive polygon.
+- If colorIndex array is not provided, then Color|ColorRGBA values are indexed according to the coordIndex field.
+- If colorPerVertex='false' then one index is provided for each polygon defined by the coordIndex array.
+No sentinel -1 values are included.
+- If colorPerVertex='true' then a matching set of indices is provided, each separated by sentinel -1, that exactly corresponds to individual values in the coordIndex array polygon definitions.

 ### SFBool [ ] **solid** TRUE